The health benefits of cooking from scratch are worth all the extra effort and hard work.

 Organic fruits and vegetables.
-We usually keep plenty of bananas, apples and oranges on hand.
+We usually keep plenty of bananas, apples, and oranges on hand.

-Flour for baking breads and sourdough recipes.
+Flour for baking loaves of bread and sourdough recipes.

 You will naturally find yourself buying less canned and prepackaged items and wanting to buy the best of everything for your ingredients.